 The Chinese government, after a yearlong investigation, decided last month not to impose anti dumping duties on Saudi methanol producers.

-Al Zamil said: “We had so many claims against us in the past from many countries such as Turkey and China, and not a single country was able to prove that Saudi petrochemical makers were dumping their products in their markets.”For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Al Zamil said: “We had so many claims against us in the past from many countries such as Turkey and China, and not a single country was able to prove that Saudi petrochemical makers were dumping their products in their markets.”oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.